 Subordinate mortgages are those that are behind other recorded liens.
 When you get a purchase money mortgage -- the loan you get to purchase a home -- this loan must be recorded first on your deed after closing.
-Should you also get a second mortgage to help you buy the home or receive an equity loan after you own the home, it will be subordinate to your first mortgage, in a lower, less attractive position on the mortgage food chain.
+Secondary financing mortgages help you buy the home or receive an equity loan after you own the home.
+They will be subordinate to your first mortgage, in a lower, less attractive position on the mortgage food chain.

 How Mortgages Become Subordinate